Education Specialist Certificate

 Research studies, projects, or field studies may be accepted in partial fulfillment of requirements for the Certificate.
 Such projects will be in the nature of culminating experiences and arranged with the individual student’s advisor.

-Time Limitations: Requirements for the Education Specialist Certificate must be completed within six years after admission to the program.
+Requirements for the Education Specialist Certificate must be completed within six years after admission to the program.
 Credit earned beyond the master’s degree which is over six years old at the time of admission may not be applied toward meeting requirements of the certificate.
 Credit earned after acceptance as a certificate applicant may not be over six years old at the time the certificate is granted.

 A maximum of ten-semester credits of graduate post-master’s degree work earned at another accredited university, or at Wayne State University prior to admission to the Education Specialist program, may be applied to the certificate provided the courses are approved by the advisor and the College Graduate Officer as appropriate to the program plan.